 Here are a few things that you can do to keep calm when anxiety stops you from leaving your home.

-Practice calming techniques- This is something that’s important in all healing work and it can as simple as focusing on your breathing or taking your mind off the outside world and becoming more aware of your body.
+This is important in all healing work and it can as simple as focusing on your breathing or taking your mind off the outside world and becoming more aware of your body.
 Keeping your mind focused on the rise and fall of your chest or belly.
 If you can do it for just a few moments, you can find that you’ll start to calm down and regain a little control.

-Journal– Keep a diary to make note of your triggers, notice how you are feeling, when you are calm, when you are not so calm, what are your main thoughts etc. Just these little insights can help you to become aware of those unconscious behaviors and where you can make changes.
+Keep a diary to make note of your triggers, notice how you are feeling; when you are calm, when you are not so calm, what are your main thoughts etc. Just these little insights can help you to become aware of those unconscious behaviours and where you can make changes.
 (You may need to cut down on the coffee!)

-Baby Steps– Just a little bit everyday.
+Just a little bit every day.
 Keep stretching that comfort zone.
 Maybe you can make it to the letterbox and feel safe.
 Then to the end of your street, maybe to the corner shop.
 Keep finding things that make you feel safe and supported and keep expanding that safe, secure and supportive feeling.

-Get professional help– There is so much help available to people these days to assist them in overcoming their fears.
-CBT being the main therapy, psychotherapy, counselling, hypnotherapy, and many natural therapies can help you with stress and anxiety related issues like Agoraphobia.
+There is so much help available to people these days to assist them in overcoming their fears.
+CBT being the main therapy, psychotherapy, counselling, hypnotherapy, and many natural therapies can help you with stress and anxiety-related issues like Agoraphobia.
 And Yes!
 You can overcome this issue with the right help.
 Everyone is different and will respond to treatments differently, so it’s important not to give up and keep trying until you find what works for you!

 Are you ready to overcome your stress and anxiety-related issues?

 Do you feel that I can help you with CBT and hypnotherapy?